SkyTrain for Surrey, not LRT!

 A string of fatal accidents on Calgary’s light rail transit system should serve as a wake-up call for Surrey residents on the safety and reliability implications of the proposed ground-running light rail system.

-The recent incidents in Calgary had the attention of numerous concerned citizens who have been trying to draw attention to the issue of LRT safety for decades.
-The Calgary Herald newspaper recently published some of their comments, in an article that takes note of the “chronic danger of level crossings”.
+The recent incidents caught the attention of numerous concerned citizens who have been trying to draw attention to the issue of LRT safety for decades.
+The Calgary Herald newspaper recently published some comments in an article on the “chronic danger of level crossings”.

 “I thought it was a mistake.
 It seems the city has seen pedestrian fatalities just about everywhere the LRT crosses a major road.”